SIMEXP/psom/READ_ME.txt

   * Handle job failures : successful completion of jobs is checked and failed jobs can be restarted.
   * Handle updates of the pipeline : change options or add jobs and let PSOM figure out what to reprocess !

 PSOM is an opensource project distributed under an [http://www.opensource.org/licenses/mit-license.php MIT opensource license].
 There is a [http://www.frontiersin.org/neuroinformatics/10.3389/fninf.2012.00007/abstract paper] in Frontiers in Neuroinformatics that provides an overview of PSOM features and implementation.
-It is currently in a beta-testing stage and has been tested under Linux, Windows and Mac OSX (see the [http://code.google.com/p/psom/wiki/TestPsom test] page).
+It is currently stable production stage and has been tested under Linux, Windows and Mac OSX (see the [http://code.google.com/p/psom/wiki/TestPsom test] page).
 To install PSOM, just extract the [http://code.google.com/p/psom/downloads/list archive] in a folder and add that folder to your matlab or octave search path.
 You're done !
 You may have to adapt the [http://code.google.com/p/psom/wiki/ConfigurationPsom configuration] to your local production environment.
 To use PSOM, you can have a look at the code of `psom_demo_pipeline`, or read [http://code.google.com/p/psom/wiki/HowToUsePsom the tutorial].

 PSOM is maintained by Pierre [http://simexp-lab.org/brainwiki/doku.php?id=pierrebellec Bellec], "[http://www.unf-montreal.ca/ Unité de Neuroimagerie Fonctionnelle]" (UNF), "[http://www.criugm.qc.ca/ Centre de Recherche de l'Institut de Gériatrie de Montréal]" (CRIUGM), "[http://www.iro.umontreal.ca/ Département d'Informatique et de Recherche Opérationnelle]" (DIRO), [http://www.umontreal.ca/ Université de Montréal], 2010-2011.
 The project was started by Pierre Bellec in the lab of [http://www.bic.mni.mcgill.ca/~alan/ Alan Evans] at the [http://www.bic.mni.mcgill.ca/ McConnell Brain Imaging Center], [http://www.mni.mcgill.ca/ Montreal Neurological Institute], [http://www.mcgill.ca/ McGill University], Canada, 2008-10.
 Core ideas have been inspired by the Poor Man's Pipeline (PMP) project developed by Jason Lerch, which was itself based on [http://www.bic.mni.mcgill.ca/~jason/rppl/rppl.html RPPL] by Alberto Jimenez and Alex Zijdenbos.